nikolaydubina/everything-wrong-with-swiftdata/README.md

 - SwiftData crashes on decoding Decimal whose parent struct is optional.
 SwiftData cannot decode back to optional parents data that is not-optional (Decimal) inside a struct. `Could not cast value of type 'Swift.Optional<Any>' to '__C.NSDecimal'`
 - SwiftData does not recognize `enum CodingKeys` in Codable. (defining explicity encode and decode methods does not help)
-- SwiftData can try to handle deeply nested structs, as long as they are Codable.
+- SwiftData can try to handle nested structs.
 Nested data will be serialized automatically.
 However, serialization ignores CodingKeys, custom encode methods, will try to cast types directly and will crash process instead of throwing exception.